Yashas-naidu/DDCO_PROJECT_23/README.md

 1. **Open a Terminal:**
    Open a terminal window in the directory containing the Verilog files.

-2. **Compile Verilog Files:**
+2. **Compile Verilog Files**
    Compile the `count_ones` module and the testbench using your Verilog simulator.
-For example, with ModelSim:
+For example:

-   `iverilog -o test1 onecount.v tb_onecount.v1`
+   iverilog -o test1 onecount.v tb_onecount.v1

 3.**Run Stimulate**
     Run the simulation using vvp, which is a utility that executes compiled Verilog simulations: